-In „Thievery and Songs“ Gernot Wieland has made an exceptionally beautiful, tragicomic and humerous work, framed by the story of a dancer, Hilde Holger, who had to flee from Austria into exile in Bombay in 1938 because she was jewish.
+In „Thievery and Songs“ Gernot Wieland has made an exceptionally beautiful, tragicomic and humorous work, framed by the story of a dancer, Hilde Holger, who had to flee from Austria into exile in Bombay in 1938 because she was Jewish.

 This collage of moving images is composed of Super 8 film, video, watercolours, drawings, Claymation and his father´s photos.
 Each frame carries the distinctive atmosphere of its medium.
 The work includes stories of animals and psychotherapists, memories of Wieland´s catholic education, the religious-like indoctrination of the Viennese actionists in Austrian culture, a transformation into a snail, which by the turns of narrative, bears a relationship to landscapes, the notion of memory and hierarchy and a therapeutic session.